Adrian Newman (bishop)

-Adrian Newman (born 21 December 1958) is a bishop of the Church of England; he was area Bishop of Stepney in the Diocese of London (2011–2018) and Dean of Rochester (2004–2011).
+Adrian Newman (born 21 December 1958) is a British Anglican bishop.
+He had served as Dean of Rochester from 2004 to 2011, before becoming Bishop of Stepney, an area bishop in the Diocese of London (2011–2018).
+He retired early due to ill health but continues to be active in the Church of England as an honorary assistant bishop.

 Early life and education

 Newman was born on 21 December 1958 to John Henry Newman and Ruth Doreen Newman.
 He was educated at Rickmansworth School, a comprehensive school in Rickmansworth, Hertfordshire.
 He studied economics at the University of Bristol, graduating with a Bachelor of Science (BSc) degree in 1980.
 He then worked as an economist.

 In 1982, Newman entered Trinity College, Bristol, an Evangelical Anglican theological college, to train for ordained ministry.
 Having studied theology during this time, he completed a Diploma of Higher Education (DipHE) in 1985.
 He left theological college in 1985 to be ordained in the Church of England, but continued his theological studies and completed a Master of Philosophy (MPhil) degree in 1989.